 November and December were very busy months for churches and ringers.
 November had all the Remembrance Day celebrations, the South Warrington Ringing Festival, and the branch AGM, so there really wasn't much room to fit anything in.
 Similarly, with carol practices and Christmas services in December it was impossible to get a crew together.

 The way it works is that we send a list out with possible slots [chosen so as to not conflict with any branch events] each month.
-Typically, these have been Friday evenings, Saturday morning, and Saturday and Sunday afternoons, but we will re-conduct the survey shortly to see if these are still the preferred slots for 2018.
-The survey is sent out in the middle of the preceeding month [eg, mid-November for December], and the survey is live for a week.
-After the week, the chosen slots are announced and we start filling them in [sometimes, they will be already filled in by those that responded to the survey].
-When we have a group of 6 or 8 who can make a given slot, we contact the band, choose method, conductor, venue and time.
+Typically, these have been Friday evenings, Saturday morning, and Saturday and Sunday afternoons, but we will re-conduct the survey shortly to see if these are still the preferred slots for 2019.
+The survey is sent out in the middle of the preceding month [eg, mid-November for December], and the survey is live for a week.
+After the week, the chosen slots are announced and we start getting the band(s) together.
+Usually, the band is simply those that said they were free, and given that list, we choose the method, the conductor, and the venue.
 Those aspects will not change.